dabeng/OrgChart/README.md

 This method is designed to get the hierarchy relationships of orgchart for further processing.
 For example, after editing the orgchart, you could send the returned value of this method to server-side and save the new state of orghcart.

 #### hideParent($node)
-This method allows you to hide programatically the parent node of any specific node(.node element), if it has
+This method allows you to hide programatically the parent node of any specific node(.node element), if it has.
 <table>
   <tr>
     <th>Name</th>